moishinetzer/PBandJ/README.md

 ## 🧪 Testing

-There are several approaches to testing components that has been provided out of the box.
+There are several approaches to testing components that have been provided out of the box.

 ### Vitest